guptam/kylo-docs-test/KyloDeveloperGuide.rst

       finish

-3. Find and open the "com.thinkbiganalytics.server.ThinkbigServerApplication" class
+3. Find and open the "com.thinkbiganalytics.server.ThinkbigServerApplication" class.

-4. Right click and choose to debug as a Java application
+4. Right click and choose to debug as a Java application.

-5. Repeat for "com.thinkbiganalytics.ThinkbigDataLakeUiApplication"
+5. Repeat for "com.thinkbiganalytics.ThinkbigDataLakeUiApplication".

     OPTIONAL: Install the spring tools suite and run as a spring boot option

-.. |image0| image:: media/common/thinkbig-logo.png
-   :width: 3.09891in
-   :height: 2.03724in